The Clear Edge

 The Three Hidden Problems That Break Scoring

-This scoring works when executed correctly.
+This scoring works when you execute it correctly.
 Here’s what breaks it.

 Problem 1: Score Inflation (Self-Grading Too Generously)

-What it is: Passing tests that should fail because “close enough.”
+• What it is: passing tests that should fail because they feel “close enough.”

-What it costs: False confidence.
-Thinking you’re 6/7 when you’re really 3/7.
-Weak offer stays weak.
-Continue losing $20K-$35K monthly.
+• What it costs: false confidence—thinking you’re 6/7 when you’re really 3/7—so the weak offer stays weak and you keep losing $20K–$35K monthly.

 Problem 2: Fixing Wrong Tests First (Ignoring Dependencies)